-ELEVENTH, ZTE shall not take any action or make or permit to be made any public statement, directly or indirectly, denying the allegations in the Proposed Charging Letter, the Settlement Agreement, or this Order.
-If ZTE or any of its direct or indirect affiliates or subsidiaries issue a press release in connection with the Settlement Agreement or this Order, ZTE shall first consult BIS and the Department of Justice to determine whether (a) the text of the release is true and accurate; and (b) BIS and the Department of Justice have no objection to the release.
+TWELFTH, ZTE shall not take any action or make or permit to be made any public statement, directly or indirectly, denying the allegations in the Proposed Charging Letter, the March 2017 Settlement Agreement, or this Agreement, or the Order.
+ZTE agrees that if it or any of its direct or indirect affiliates or subsidiaries issue a press release in connection with the Agreement or this Order, ZTE shall first consult BIS and the Department of Justice to determine whether (a) the text of the release is true and accurate, and (b) BIS and the Department of Justice have no objection to the release.
 Statements made by ZTE at any press conference or other public speaking event shall be consistent with the approved press release.

-TWELFTH, during the period of the suspended denial order, ZTE shall continue to cooperate fully with BIS, the Department of Justice, and OFAC, including with regard to the production of documents and making witnesses available, in any and all matters concerning any act within the scope of or related to the conduct described in the Proposed Charging Letter or related to other potential violations of U.S. export control laws occurring during the period of the suspended denial order, subject to applicable law and regulations.
-At the request of BIS, ZTE shall also cooperate fully with other domestic or foreign law enforcement authorities and agencies in any investigation of ZTE, its subsidiaries or affiliates, or any of its present and former officers, directors, employees, agents, and consultants, or any other party in any and all matters concerning any act within the scope of or related to the conduct described in the Proposed Charging Letter or relating to potential violations of U.S. export control laws that occur during the suspended denial order period.
-ZTE's cooperation shall include, but is not limited to, the following:
+THIRTEENTH, during the ten-year probationary period under the Agreement and this Order, ZTE shall continue to cooperate fully with BIS, the Department of Justice, and OFAC, including with regard to the production of documents and making witnesses available, in any and all matters concerning any act within the scope of or related to the conduct described in the Proposed Charging Letter, the April 15, 2018 Order, or related to other potential violations of U.S. export control laws occurring during the ten-year probationary period, subject to applicable law and regulations.
+At the request of BIS, ZTE shall also cooperate fully with other domestic or foreign law enforcement authorities and agencies in any investigation of ZTE, its subsidiaries or affiliates, or any of its present and former officers, directors, employees, agents, and consultants, or any other party in any and all matters concerning any act within the scope of or related to the conduct described in the Proposed Charging Letter or relating to potential violations of U.S. export control laws that occur during the ten-year probationary period.
+ZTE agrees that its cooperation shall include, but is not limited to, the following: